iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 * One or more leading zeros from any groups of hexadecimal digits are removed;
 this is usually done to either all or none of the leading zeros.
 For example, the group `0042` is converted to `42`.
-* A series of 0 contiguous is replaced only once by `::` and can be shortened to:
+* A series of 0 contiguous is replaced only once by `::`

+The previous address can be shortened to:

 ```
 2001:660:5307:30ff::1